 With most companies now expecting to compete on CX, not price or product, it’s certainly a changing landscape.

-Why Onshore Call Centres are back in vogue
+Why Onshore Call Centres are back in fashion

 There has been a notable increase in contact centre onshoring activity in recent years, according to new research from outsourcing consultancy and research firm Everest Group.

 In 2015, the percentage of contact centre contracts with significant onshore delivery climbed to 53 per cent, up from 49 per cent in 2013 and just over a third (35 per cent) in 2010.